bsteps/flutter_photon_rs/README.md

   // returns Uint8List which you can use to store,
   // or show on Image.memory() widget
-  final bytes = await ImageManipulation.manipulate(
+  final bytes = await FlutterPhoton.process(
     bytes: imageBytes,
     filters: [
       Monochrome.grayscale(),